mit-cml/iot-website-source/docs/src/app/pages/FAQ.md

 Please follow the instructions on pages 5-7 of the [Arduino 101 setup instructions](/assets/howtos/MIT_App_Inventor_IoT_Setup.pdf) to install the appropriate firmware on your Arduino 101.

-### I don't see my arduino when I scan for Bluetooth devices with my app.
+### I don't see my Arduino when I scan for Bluetooth devices with my app.
 Help!

 If you have previously connected to the Arduino using an app on your phone or the MIT App Inventor companion, the Arduino's connection might have not been released by the Android device, restart Arduino and/or re-push code to the Arduino.